 Heating, Ventilation and Air Conditioning or simply HVAC technology is available everywhere.
 Your car, house or even your office requires a HVAC service in order to make sure that thermal comfort is achieved.
 However, most people still need some further information about heating and cooling issues.
-My friends at Air Conditioning Edmonton provided the following frequently asked questions about HVAC systems:

 Why Change Your Filter Regularly?

 When filters operate for long periods of time, they tend to wear off.
 This means that there efficiency would significantly drop, hence reducing indoor air quality.
 Changing your filters regularly will prevent allergens, germs and even dust from flowing into your house.
 The frequency of filter replacement normally depends on the type of filter you are using.
 In some cases, a weekly replacement can be done while other filter types may require monthly replacement.
 Your HVAC company technician will always recommend a replacement schedule for your filters.

 Are There Regular Maintenance for Heating and Air Conditioning?

 Yes.
 Unrestricted airflow is one of the most important part of HVAC maintenance.
 This aspect deals with control of dirt, dust, debris and other unwanted substances.
 This follows that your heat exchangers, filters, and heating coils should be free from any restrictions whether from indoor or outdoor.
 Most companies recommend a regular service of about twice a year.
 Remember that routine maintenance would help prevent unnecessary breakdowns that could be very costly.

 Is it Necessary to Consider the Size of HVAC One Should Have?